 He is knowledgeable and experienced in coaching and helping leaders and their teams to achieve optimal performance.
 His expertise is in the evidence-based best practices of Sport and Performance Psychology with an emphasis on mental toughness and stress inoculation.
-His additional areas of expertise includes consulting, team building, design thinking, curriculum design, and individual/organizational assessments.
+His additional areas of expertise include consulting, team building, design thinking, curriculum design, and individual/organizational assessments.

 Originally from Oakdale, CA, Andy attended the US Military Academy (USMA) at West Point, NY where he earned his Bachelors degree in Legal Studies.
 He was a fullback and two-time letterman for the Army Football Team.
-Through this experience he learned that as Douglas MacArthur said, “on the fields of friendly strife, are sewn the seeds that on other fields, on other says, will bear the fruits of victory.”
+Through this experience he learned that as Douglas MacArthur said, “on the fields of friendly strife, are sown the seeds that on other fields, on other says, will bear the fruits of victory.”

 Over the course of his decorated 20-year career, he’s served a variety of leadership positions highlighted by three combat tours to Iraq and Afghanistan and serving five years with two elite Special Forces units as Joint Terminal Attack Controller and expert in Targeting.